 Although the first day of the Biblical (Hebrew) sacred (religious) year is Abib 1, which always falls in the spring, the first day of the civil year is Tishri 1, which occurs in the fall.
 Tishri 1 is calculated each year based on a set of postponement rules.
 Once this day is determine then the number of days in each month, as well as the number of months composing the year, can be arrived at following certain rules.

 A Biblical year can consist of twelve months (called a common year) or thirteen (an intercalary or leap year).
 The names of the months, starting in the Spring, are Abib (Nisan) with 30 days, Iyar (29 days), Sivan (30 days), Tammuz (29 days), Ab (30 days), Elul (29 days), Tishri (30 days), Heshvan (29 or 30 days), Kislev (29 or 30 days), Tebeth (29 days), Shebat (30 days) and Adar (29 days).

-The Biblical calendar operates based on a repeating 19 year time cycle.
+The calendar, based on its definition in the Bible, operates based on a repeating 19 year time cycle.
 Years 3, 6, 8, 11, 14, 17 and 19 of each cycle are considered leap years and have a 13th month, Adar II, added to them.
 Regular or non-leap years can contain 353, 354 or 355 days (based on how many days are in the months of Heshvan and Kislev).
 Leap years can be composed of 383, 384 or 385 days.